The Viburnum plicatum ‘Mary Milton’, shown here, is one of the rare viburnums that offer such beautiful pink blooming.

 Wait for the blooming to end if you wish to reduce or reshape the shrub.

-Viburnum plicatum ‘Mary Milton’ is a very beautiful shrub, and its blooming in spring is as wonderful as its foliage in fall.
+Viburnum plicatum is a very beautiful shrub: blooming in spring is as beautiful as its foliage in fall.

-It has the advantage of being hardy and provides pollen and nectar for honeybees for their greatest joy in early spring.
+It has the advantage of a high hardiness and provides pollen and nectar for honeybees for their greatest joy in early spring.

-Some of the most famous Viburnum plicatum are ‘Watanabe’ and ‘Mariesii’.
+Some of the most famous Viburnum plicatum are ‘Mary Milton’, ‘Watanabe’ and ‘Mariesii’.

 Also part of the Viburnum family is laurestine, often found in our gardens.

-Avoid locations that are too exposed to harsh sun.
-It’s best to plant it where a tree or taller shrub will protect it for part of the day if you live in hot regions.
-In cooler places it can cope well with full sun.
+Avoid locations too exposed to harsh sun.
+It’s best to plant it underneath a tree or taller shrub that will protect it for part of the day if you live in hot regions.
+In cooler places it can cope fine with full sun.

 I have a Japanese snowball and the plant was doing very well until they plowed down all the trees beside my property that was supplying some shade for it now it’s in full sun and leaves are turning fall like color!
 The plant is still too young to produce flowers.
 I planted it in early spring this year.
 I was wondering and trying to find out: do they lose their foliage through winter?
 The leaves are turning and getting very crisp what do I do ?